From uni assignment to business idea

 “We asked customers for feedback on current product options.
 This allowed us to tweak and improve our existing products, develop options for future line and to gauge the level of interest.
 Our initial product range included packets of vegetable seeds, as well as our mini-greenhouse growing kits.
 We found that people were more interested in the step-by-step kits than the seeds on their own, so we dropped the seed packets at the end of the first year.”

-We’re currently working on an expanded range of birthday cards for next year, are trialling Christmas trees in Melbourne, and will soon be launching new options for printed products.
-We also ran a national competition for children to design our first range of Christmas cards, and the designs for our range of Birthday and greeting cards were voted on by our community.
+“Thanks to our customers and their excellent feedback, continuously created and launched great new products.
+We ran a national competition for children to design our first range of Christmas cards, and the designs for our range of Birthday and greeting cards were voted on by our community.”

+“Part of our business philosophy was to make a positive contribution to the community.
 We wanted to work in partnership with a disability enterprise.
 We searched around and found Options Victoria, who support people with disabilities to lead lives of dignity and achievement.
-We really liked the way they worked and engaged them to do our manufacturing, warehousing, and dispatch.
+We really liked the way they worked and engaged them to do our manufacturing, warehousing, and dispatch.”

-is managing cash flow while growing rapidly.
+“One of the main challenges we had was managing cash flow while growing rapidly.
 Good relationships with our suppliers and keeping overheads rock-bottom have kept us above water.
-Another challenge we face in developing new products is that they need sturdy but light enough to be carried home by a child.
+Another challenge we face faced in developing new products was that they need needed to be sturdy but light enough to be carried home by a child.”